-Research Associates are encouraged to attend and/or participate in professional meetings.
-Prior to travel, a travel authorization (TA) form must be completed by the Research Associated, which will be sent to RAP Travel after approval by you and the LPR.
-After approval by RAP Travel, the Research Associate is authorized and encouraged to order prepaid tickets from the travel agency with whom the National Academies has contracted.
-Foreign travel requires additional approval by the National Academies, and in some cases, the sponsoring agency headquarters.
+Research Associates/Fellows are encouraged to attend and/or participate in professional meetings.
+Prior to travel, a Travel Authorization form must be completed by the Research Associate/Fellow, which will be sent to the Fellowships Office after approval by the Adviser and the LPR.
+Once approved by the Fellowships Office, the Research Associate/Fellow is authorized and encouraged to order prepaid tickets from the travel agency with whom the National Academies has contracted.
+Foreign travel requires additional approval by the National Academies, and in some cases, the sponsoring agency.

-Travel to collect data or use equipment or facilities at other locations is sometimes paid by the sponsoring laboratory, either directly to the Research Associate through invitational travel orders or by a supplement.
+Travel to collect data or use equipment or facilities at other locations is sometimes paid by the sponsoring laboratory, either directly to the Research Associate/Fellow through invitational travel orders or by a supplement.